When I first started on WordPress – it's been a while – I was a young, innocent blogger.

 Is everything good for you?
 Without further delay, let's dive deeper to discover 7 essential WordPress backup plugins.

-After having conducted more than a dozen plugin tests, I have chosen to present you with 7 of them.
+After having conducted more than a dozen plugin tests, I have chosen to present you the 7 chosen above.

-I could also have talked to you more about All-in-One WP Migration, IThemes Security, or WP Database Backup, but they left me speechless, partially because the backup feature was not developed enough (because it wasn't at the heart of the plugin's functionalities).
+I could also have talked more about All-in-One WP Migration, IThemes Security, or WP Database Backup, but they didn't convince me, partially because the backup feature was not developed enough (because it wasn't at the heart of the plugin's functionalities).

 Come on, no more talking: it's time for action.